ml4sts/outreach-compas/_sources/recaps/stem_academy.md

 +++ {"lecture_tools": {"block": "explore", "type": "instructions"}}

-1. Use `value_counts` to look at how much data is available for each race
+1. Use `value_counts` to look at how much data is available for each race and compare the original and clean versions

 ```{code-cell} ipython3
 ---